airtoall/papr-firmware/Product/README.md

 To download firmware from Command Prompt, do this:
 1. use visual studio to build the firmware.
 This creates a file called `Product.ino.hex` in the `Product/Release` folder.
 3. copy `Product.ino.hex` to your `c:\avrdude` folder.
+4. OR choose an archived build `Product.ino.yyyymmdd.hex` from `Product/binaries`, and copy that to the avrdude folder.
-1. `avrdude -c avrispmkII -p m328p "-Uflash:w:Product.ino.hex:i"`
+5. `avrdude -c avrispmkII -p m328p "-Uflash:w:Product.ino.yyyymmdd.hex:i"`

 ### Writing to the serial port